Scheduled MonumentsEnglandTwo moats and five fishponds at Top Green

 What is Two moats and five fishponds at Top Green?

-Two moats and five fishponds at Top Green is a complex of medieval water features located in Nottinghamshire.
+Two moats and five fishponds at Top Green is an ancient monument comprising the earthwork remains of medieval settlement and agricultural features located in Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009154.

 Who is responsible for protecting Two moats and five fishponds at Top Green?